singh2000abhay/finance/README.md

-# finance
+# Finance
-virtual stock market to buy, sell, quote, and check history of a registered user's stocks using flask, python, and SQLite
+Virtual Stock Market to buy, sell, quote, and check history of a registered user's stocks using Flask, Python, and SQLite

-## how to run
+## Usage:
-download files, and then type and enter ```flask run``` in the command line once in the same working directory of the files
+Download files and change working directory to the location of the files

+Type in the command line: `flask run`